Andy-K-Sparklight/Ari/README.md

 ## Motivation

 Actually I'm not playing Minecraft any longer.
 However, haven't left a work good enough is a pity.
 So I designed this super easy-going launcher.
-I hope it can solve some problems buy introducting more people into this game.
+I hope it can solve some problems by introducting more people into this game.

 ## Features